ten53/bookbot/README.md

 # Bookbot

-Simple program that parses a textfile and returnsgit  word and character count.
+Simple program that parses a textfile and returns a word and character count.